The Internet of Cosmetics And Beauty in The Bathroom of The Future

 7) Smart thermostats and water sensors

 When you look at your bathroom as a unit in the home, it will undoubtedly be connected to a system taking care of sustainable energy usage.
-Sensors following movement patterns would take care of the lightning, and other intelligent devices would follow patterns of water usage – heating only the necessary amount of water promptly.
+Sensors following movement patterns would take care of the lighting, and other intelligent devices would follow patterns of water usage – heating only the necessary amount of water promptly.

 Moreover, when you go into the shower, your smart home might bring water temperature up or down by using a smart device like Google Nest, just as in the case of the overall bathroom temperature.